|

 THE RAJAH MANGAPORE'S ACTUAL IDENTITY: "Benny

-the dip"
+the Dip"

 THE RESTAURANT WHERE CHARLIE CHAN AND INSPECTOR FIFE